Protuhj/videotato/README.md

     - Then hit 'Execute without OAuth'
     - If a channel is found, it will be the only entry in the Response at the bottom of the page for 'id'
     - Grab the `UC...` text and paste it into the channels.txt file.

+**Alternatively:**

+-  View source on the channel's `About` page and search for "browse_id", the channel ID should be near it.

 ### Personalization: Playlists  and Music